Connect with us

 An image showcasing a luscious bowl of velvety icing made without butter or margarine

-I’ve discovered a game-changing way to make icing without butter or margarine.
+I’ve found a revolutionary method for creating icing without butter or margarine.

 Did you know that there are alternative fats that can be used to create delicious icing?
 In this article, I’ll show you how to use vegetable oil, coconut oil, yogurt, sour cream, nut or seed butters, and even avocado as substitutes for traditional butter or margarine.